hellenike/textbook/docs/topics/noun-adj-agreement/index.md

 title: "Adjectives"
 parent: "Nouns and adjectives"
 grand_parent: "Module 2: nouns and adjectives"
-nav_order: 7
+nav_order: 8
 has_children: true
 ---

-## Adjectives
+## Adjectives (τὸ ἐπίθετον)

 Adjectives are a part of speech that modify nouns or pronouns.
+That is, the adjective describes or delineates the noun further.

+Adjectives are also organized into the same three declensions as nouns, and like nouns, adjectives belong to all three declension.

 ### Noun-adjective agreement

 In ancient Greek, an adjective modifying a noun must agree with, or match, that noun in gender, case, and number.
 Adjectives from any of the three declensions can modify nouns from any of the three declensions.
-That is, the adjective need not "match" the noun in declension and its particular case endings, although sometimes by coincidence, the endings will look the same, especially if the adjective and noun come from the same declension.
+That is, the adjective need not "match" the noun in _declension_ and the case endings belonging to that decleneion, although sometimes by coincidence, the endings will look the same, especially if the adjective and noun come from the same declension.

 Examples of noun-adjective agreement from Lysias I.6-10